JoshuaMarden/BTC_Analyser/README.md

 and their rationale for holding bitcoin will have changed extensively._
 _(quality of this present analysis not-withstanding)._

-_I also need to select and justify what economic measures I include to reduce nosie, e.g. by identifying metrics that exhibit some relationship to BTC and only including those.
+_It would be pertinent to select and justify what economic measures I include to reduce nosie, e.g. by identifying metrics that exhibit some relationship to BTC and only including those._
-(the quality of this present analysis not-withstanding)._

 _____________________